srishtibelwariar/BreakOut/README.md

+# Brick Breaker
-# Project using Kivy API and python
+made using Python 2.7 and Kivy API